 The first month of breastfeeding can be very intense.
 If you are a first-time mom, you will be doing something brand new.
-Even experienced moms will appreciate these tips for surviving the first month of breastfeeding.
+Even experienced moms will might sit down and contemplate how to survive the first month breastfeeding – and appreciate these tips that will make your breastfeeding experience just a little bit easier.

 Over the 27 years that I have been a lactation consultant, moms have shared with me what worked to make breastfeeding and life with a new baby easier.
 They said these tips were most helpful in keeping both them and their baby healthy and happy.